evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <ProblemDef definition="How does the industry affect the number of contacted candidates and their response rate?" />

-<p>The research question was built up iteratively, starting with a research question that only focused on the candidates' responses.
-While I was experimenting with the data set and tried to find metrics to answer the research question, I realized that it would also make sense to look at the number of candidates contacted.
+<p>The research question was built up iteratively, starting with a research question that only focused on the candidatesʼ responses.
+While I was experimenting with the data set and trying to find metrics to answer the research question, I realized that it would also make sense to look at the number of candidates contacted.
 So I added this to the research question.</p>

 <h5>Identifying Metrics</h5>

-<p>Finding the right metrics to answer the research question was an iterative process as well and during the process I ran into a few issues/ realisations about the data set that let to change the course along the way.
+<p>Finding the right metrics to answer the research question was an iterative process as well and during the process I ran into a few issues/ realizations about the data set that led to change the course along the way.
 Below, I will list a few failed attempts to illustrate how they led me to change the course and iterate on the analysis:<p>

 <p><strong>Dropped the Candidate Response Time.</strong> Contrary to what we had assumed from our literature research, recruiters did not first create a shortlist of candidates in the data set and then contact the whole list after the search process was completed.
 Instead, they appeared to contact candidates during the search session.
 This became clear to me when I tried to calculate how long it took for a candidate to respond to a message from the recruiters.
 The dataset did not give a time of contact, only the time of the search session and the time when the candidate replied.
-My calculation was the time between the end of the search session and the candidate's response - which often resulted in negative numbers.
+My calculation was the time between the end of the search session and the candidateʼs response - which often resulted in negative numbers.
 I therefore had to drop the candidate response time metric, as the end time of the search session was not a meaningful data point to calculate.</p>

-<p><strong>Merge issues.</strong> For all of us it was the first time using R and R Studio - appart from the lecture.
-So we did a few beginner errors with it.
+<p><strong>Merge issues.</strong> For all of us, it was the first time using R and R Studio - apart from the lecture.
+So we made a few beginner errors with it.
 One worth mentioning is, that the data set we got was spread out over several .csv files and we had to merge them to work with them.
-Firstly, we used the right R function for it<em>inner_join()</em>, but didn't give it enough arguments (the identifier was missing), this lead to some smaller merging issues, that we only found and corrected at a later time.
+Firstly, we used the right R function for it<em>inner_join()</em>, but didnʼt give it enough arguments (the identifier was missing), this led to some smaller merging issues, that we only found and corrected at a later time.
 Moreover, because of performance issues we never merged all the .csv files into one big dataframe in R and only later noticed that the two smaller merges we did: the merge of industry and query data and the merge of industry and response data, had a slightly different set of jobs.
-This nevertheless wasn't a big problem in the end and we just made it clear in our report.</p>
+This nevertheless wasnʼt a big problem in the end and we just made it clear in our report.</p>

 <p>After a lot of experimentation with the dataset, I ended up with three main measures:</p>

 <ul>
 <li><strong>Number of contacted candidates</strong>: how many candidates are contacted per job on average (per industry).</li>
-<li><strong>Total response rate</strong>: how many candidates answered the recruiters requests (per industry, in %).</li>
+<li><strong>Total response rate</strong>: how many candidates answered the recruitersʼ requests (per industry, in %).</li>
-<li><strong>Responses per type</strong>: how many candidates answered the recruiters requests positively or negatively (per industry, in %).</li>
+<li><strong>Responses per type</strong>: how many candidates answered the recruitersʼ requests positively or negatively (per industry, in %).</li>
 </ul>

 <p>The findings of this research question can be seen as a measure of success.
-As the dataset didn't include any click data or data about the search results, this is the best metric we could get to interpret the success of the searches.</p>
+As the dataset didnʼt include any click data or data about the search results, this is the best metric we could get to interpret the success of the searches.</p>

 <h5>Number of Contacted Candidates</h5>

 <p>This metric examines how many candidates a recruiter has contacted for a job and compares the different industries available in the data set.
 This metric examines how many candidates a recruiter has contacted for a job and compares the different industries in the data set.
 In R, I counted the number of different CV_IDs (an anonymized way to represent a candidate) per job and then calculated an average per industry.
-I also calculated the average, median and standard deviation across all industries:</p>
+I also calculated the average, median, and standard deviation across all industries:</p>

 <CodeBlock language="R">
 <p class="code-comment">